ohmqtt/ohmqtt_python/README.md

 # OhmQTT

-A fast and reliable MQTT client library for Python.
+A lightweight MQTT client library for Python.

 ## TODO for 0.1